Psychological therapy for Dis-associative Disorders

 3. Using polyvagal theory the therapist can help to train the client to respond differently through a process of physiological conditioning and understanding.

 4. Through parts work the sufferer can learn to reconnect with the parts, making peace with them and negotiating cooperation.
 Once this happens the parts become more like the natural aspects of the average person and do not react with fear and urgency any more.

 It is common for persons with disassociate disorders to have a history of different diagnosis, and to have elements of different mental health conditions.
 These might include depression, anxiety, self harm, mood disorders or OCD.

-Disassociation, disassociative disorder, disassociative seizures, NEAD, non epileptic attack disorder, possum response, flight and flight, PTSD, post traumatic attack disorder, sexual abuse, domestic violence, survivor of childhood abuse, child abuse survivor, personality change, mood change, mood disorder, anxiety, depression, OCD, self harm, multiple personalities, multiple personality disorders, loss of memory, stress response, psychotherapy, psychoanalysis, polyvagal theory, cognitive behavioural analysis, cognitive behavioural therapy, CBASP, CBT, hypnotherapy, counselling, psychotherapist, psychoanalyst, analyst, hypnotherapist, counsellor, therapy, therapist, psychology, psychologist, Edinburgh, Glasgow, Falkirk, Dublin
+Disassociation, disassociative disorder, disassociative seizures, NEAD, non epileptic attack disorder, possum response, flight and flight, PTSD, post traumatic attack disorder, parts work, sexual abuse, domestic violence, survivor of childhood abuse, child abuse survivor, personality change, mood change, mood disorder, anxiety, depression, OCD, self harm, multiple personalities, multiple personality disorders, loss of memory, stress response, psychotherapy, psychoanalysis, polyvagal theory, cognitive behavioural analysis, cognitive behavioural therapy, CBASP, CBT, hypnotherapy, counselling, psychotherapist, psychoanalyst, analyst, hypnotherapist, counsellor, therapy, therapist, psychology, psychologist, Edinburgh, Falkirk

 Contact via the contact us page HERE